tmwagency/labs-blog/_posts/2014-01-15-gulp-grunt-comparison.md

 ### Sass compilation
 <figure><img src="/img/blog/kickoff-gulp-test/compare-sass.gif" alt="Grunt and Gulp Sass compilation comparison"></figure>

 The difference here is massive and immediately you can see what all the fuss is about.
 Grunt uses [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) and Gulp uses [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass/) (both of which use Ruby) to compile.
-Gulp-ruby-sass is slower than [gulp-sass](https://github.com/dlmanning/gulp-sass), but more stable and feature-rich.
+Gulp-ruby-sass is slower than [gulp-sass](https://github.com/dlmanning/gulp-sass), but more stable and feature-rich so I will make the switch when it improves.
+See the gulpfile settings for this [here](https://github.com/tmwagency/kickoff/blob/gulp/gulpfile.js#L51-L65).

 ### Javascript minification and concatination using Uglify.js
 <figure><img src="/img/blog/kickoff-gulp-test/compare-js.gif" alt="Grunt and Gulp Javascript minification and concatination using Uglify.js"></figure>

 The difference here is not that large but it is still impressive.
+See the gulpfile settings for this [here](https://github.com/tmwagency/kickoff/blob/gulp/gulpfile.js#L67-L83).

 ### Live Reload
-Live Reload is an indispensable tool and both Gulp and Grunt have plugins for it (Grunt's is built into [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch)).
+Live Reload is an indispensable tool for us, both Gulp and Grunt have plugins for it (Grunt's is built into [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch)).
 I was not able to measure the speeds between the two but I would say that Gulp was noticeably quicker overall, but not hugely.

 ## Conclusion
 As you can see Gulp is insanely fast, but that does not mean we are going to be making the switch any time soon.
-Gulp doesn't have some the ecosystem and support that Grunt has, although the one man army of [Sindre Sorhus](https://twitter.com/sindresorhus) might be changing that!
+There are two plugins that we regularly use that aren't supported by Gulp, these are [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) (for starting a static web server) and [grunt-jekyll](https://github.com/dannygarcia/grunt-jekyll) (for building our Jekyll sites).
+Gulp just doesn't have the ecosystem and support that Grunt has; although the one man army of [Sindre Sorhus](https://twitter.com/sindresorhus) might be changing that!

 ## Find out more
 * [Gulp home page](http://gulpjs.com/)